Last Updated: December 10, 2020

 Dog Drinking Excessive Water and Urinating In House

 If your dog drinks too much water (polydipsia), it may be because he loses excess water for several reasons.
-Although several diseases cause a greater intake of water and urinary production, the most common of these diseases are kidney failure, diabetes mellitus and Cushing’s disease.

 - A rare cause for dogs that drink more is called psychogenic polydipsia.
 It is a behavioral condition with a physical manifestation of excess thirst.